3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 <h3 align="center">Stopwatch</h3>

   <p align="center">
-    A Stopwatch that is used for calculating the time that students need to do their tasks.
-This is a mini project made mostly using Node JS and Postgre SQL
+    K8 Task Timer is a Stopwatch that is used for calculating the time that students need to do their tasks.
     <br />
     <a href="https://github.com/3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch"><strong>Explore the docs »</strong></a>
     <br />